Alpha Youth Services

 The Santa Barbara Language Center is a non-profit center that provides evaluations, referrals, parent education, and individual speech therapy for preschool-aged children.
 The Language Center has operated in Santa Barbara since 1984.
 The Center is philanthropy of the Scottish Rite, a concordant body of Freemasons.
 There are Rite Care centers and special programs for children throughout the United States.

-A minimal cost to cover materials, BBQ, camp tee shirt is $75.
+In 2016 camp, a minimal cost to cover materials, BBQ, camp tee shirt is $75.
 Please note that your camp tuition is a tax deductable donation as the Scottish Rite Language Center is a non-profit 501(c)(3).
 Payment can be paid by cash, check or credit card and paid to the Scottish Rite Language Center.

 Camp Grizzly accepts children between age 7 and 15 who are deaf or hard of hearing or has parents or siblings who are deaf or hard of hearing.
 All camp counselors are deaf, hard of hearing or fluent in sign language.
 Sports include archery, golf, soccer, softball, frisbee, volleyball, basketball, and water activities.
 Recreation including arts & crafts, rope courses, outdoor skills, nature study, and campfires.
 Educational programs including drug/alcohol prevention, self-defense, "I Can Sign!", water safety and first aid.

 Camp Krem, a beautiful summer camp in the Santa Cruz Mountains offer various summer camps and all-year-round programs.
 Camp Krem is 60 miles South of San Francisco, (1 hour from San Jose).
 It serves children and adults who have developmental disabilities, i.e. Down Syndrome, Autism, Cerebral Palsy and other emotional/physical differences.